omartou/hp_frontend/README.md

 ## Getting Started

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.
+For the full project you need to clone the omartou/hp_backend repository too.

 ### Prerequisites